pascoalf/ulrb/README.md

 microbial community (usually, a sample) into clusters.
 The clusters are then ordered based on a user-defined classification vector.
 By default, our method classifies all phylogenetic units in one of these: “rare”, “undetermined” or “abundant”.
-However, this can be changed by the user if necessary.
+In alternative, we provide functions to help the user decide the number of clusters and we also provide a fully automated option.
+Besides clustering, we have functions to help you evaluate the clustering quality (e.g. silhouette scores).

 For detailed theory behind our reasoning for this definition of the microbial rare biosphere, results and applications, see our paper